aws-samples/serverless-patterns/lambda-microvm-s3files/README.md

 ## Requirements

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) **v2.35.0 or newer**, installed and configured.
-The `aws lambda-microvms` and `aws s3files` commands this pattern uses are only present in recent CLI builds — older releases (e.g. 2.32.x) fail with `Invalid choice: 'lambda-microvms'`.
 Check with `aws --version` and [upgrade](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) if needed.
 * [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) (AWS SAM) installed
 * `python3` and `zip` on your `PATH`